jwulf/camunda-cloud-test-drive/ADVANCED.md

 The implementation we are going to run uses [GhettoHub DB](https://github.com/jwulf/ghettohub-db) - "_The World's Least Web Scale JSON DB_".
 It's a JSON Database in a GitHub repo through GitHub Actions.
 Obviously you are not going to use it in production - it is for demo purposes only.
 It allows  microservices, orchestrated by Camunda Cloud's HTTP Worker, to create database records in this repo using GitHub Actions.

+The microservices that service this process are anything but fast.
+When we reimplement this process using the gRPC workers, you won't get to see it running, it will happen so fast.
+But this first implementation will happen at a pace where you can see each step.

 ## Stocking Inventory

 The first thing we will do is populate the stock inventory of our ecommerce store.
 Here is the BPMN model: